UltraOS/UltraProtocol/README.md

 ```

 - `header` - standard attribute header
-- `name` - null-terminated ascii name of the module, as specified in the configuration file
+- `name` - null-terminated ASCII name of the module, as specified in the configuration file
 - `physical_address` - address of the first byte of the loaded module
 - `length` - size of the module in memory